dubit/cloud-watch-mon-cron/README.md

 ### Script arguments

-Amazon's perl scripts can be configured with command line arguments, for ease of use the default arguments run with the `mon-put-instance-data.pl` script are `--mem-used-incl-cache-buff --mem-util --disk-space-util --disk-path=/`
+Amazon's perl scripts can be configured with command line arguments, for ease of use the default arguments run with the `mon-put-instance-data.pl` script are `--mem-util --disk-space-util --disk-path=/`

 The arguments can be overriden by specifiying them in the `MONITOR_ARGUMENTS` env var.